shopware5/devdocs/source/blog/_posts/2017-06-26-shopping-worlds-without-ajax.md

 </div>
 ```

 The argument `emotionId` in the widget call lets you choose what shopping world you would like to include.
-To get an overview of all available shopping worlds, please refer to the `s_core_emotion` database table.
+To get an overview of all available shopping worlds, please refer to the `s_emotion` database table.

 You may have to customize the styling of the shopping world, depending on what section of the store front you're using it.